M.D., Ph.D., Both at University of Crete School of Medicine

 Major Interest: Myopathy of Peripheral Arterial Disease

-The laboratory of Drs.
-Pipinos and Casale is a highly interdisciplinary environment.
+The laboratory of Dr. Pipinos and his partner Dr. Casale is a highly interdisciplinary environment.
 The major focus of the laboratory is the development of regenerative medicine strategies for skeletal muscle tissue in the legs of patients suffering from peripheral arterial disease (PAD).
 PAD afflicts 5% of the US population older than 55 years of age and develops along with hardening (atherosclerosis) of the arteries of the legs.
 PAD is a chronic condition that decreases the blood supply to the legs producing significant damage to the muscle.
 Patients with PAD limp and can only walk very short distances because the muscle in their legs is damaged and their legs hurt.
-Our laboratory evaluates the mechanisms that may produce the leg dysfunction of claudication and its successful completion can ultimately improve patient prognosis and produce significant new diagnostic and treatment strategies for the care of claudicating patients.
+Our laboratory evaluates the mechanisms that produce the leg dysfunction of claudication and our work aims to ultimately improve patient prognosis and produce significant new diagnostic and treatment strategies for the care of claudicating patients.
 Our research group is involved in multiple projects and involve the combined efforts of biomechanists, life scientists, biomedical engineers, physicians, veterinarians, and a strong technical support staff.

 Our principal research interests include:

-- Regeneration of adult skeletal muscle with the use of exercise, medications, adult stem cells and revascularization operations
+- Regeneration of adult skeletal muscle with the use of exercise, medications, adult stem cells, exoskeletons and revascularization operations

-- Mitochondrial dysfunction, oxidative damage and inflammation in the leg muscle of patients with PAD
+- Mitochondrial dysfunction, oxidative damage, fibrosis and inflammation in the leg muscle of patients with PAD

 - Biomechanical analysis of the gait of PAD patients